 Doing basic bot detective work on your site

 Detecting damaging (bad) bot traffic can involve checking out your Google analytics.
 In particular you need to check out these metrics: bounce rate (bots for instance will hit one page and leave); page views (a user viewing 50-60 pages is not human); page load metrics (If load times suddenly slow down, and your site is feeling sluggish, this could indicate a jump in bot traffic, or even a DDoS (Distributed Denial of Service) attack); and average session duration( two seconds is classic visit time for most bots).

 Protecting your entire site

 You can give some directions to bots about what to do on your site.
-This basic move is involves setting up a simple text file, called Robots.txt.
+This basic move involves setting up a simple text file, called Robots.txt.
 This tells search engine crawlers which pages or files the crawler can or cannot request from your site.
-This is used mainly to avoid overloading your site
+This is used mainly to avoid overloading your site.

 The obvious drawback of course is that bad bots will ignore your robots.txt file.
 This is particularly true of malware robots or email address scrapers that cause damage to sites.

 To protect against scraping content, false transactions, fake reviews, and barraging ticketing sites, you will need to engage a tech solution.
 Some of the most common ones are CHEQ, Distil Networks and Akamai.

 Now, on to the effect of bots on one of the biggest spending departments: marketing.
 Marketers are set to lose $23 billion annually in online ad spending because of ad fraud.
 This is largely as a result of bot traffic.
 Individual bot attacks can devastate marketing budgets.
 In the past decade, there have been a number of bots that have damaged ad spend.
 These are listed from smallest reported losses per day, to highest reported losses for marketers.